Early Childhood Education Tuition Assistance

 - Health Safety & Nutrition

-- Several specific courses including Infant & Toddler Development and Early Childhood Special Needs are also eligible for full tuition awards because these are critical shortage area in the state of New Hampshire.
+- Several specific courses focusing on Infant & Toddler Development and Early Childhood Special Needs are also eligible for full tuition awards because these are critical shortage area in the state of New Hampshire.

-- 50% tuition assistance for other ECE courses; non-ECE courses are not eligible for awards, even if they are required to complete your degree.
+- 50% tuition awards are made for other ECE courses.
+Non-ECE courses are not eligible for awards, even if they are required for degree completion.

 - Students are responsible for all other expenses including tuition balances, books and comprehensive fees.

-- Apply each semester to be considered for this assistance.
-Applicants are eligible for only 1 award per semester.
+- Students must apply each semester to be considered for this assistance.
+Applicants are eligible for one award per semester.